-Field Description Authentication ANI authentication If this option is turned on, the IVR application will attempt to authenticate the customer's phone number (ANI).
+Field Description Authentication ANI If this option is turned on, the IVR application will authentication attempt to authenticate the customer's phone number (ANI).
 If authentication is successful, the IVR does not ask for a PIN.
-Use ANI and auth code This feature enables service for enterprise customers when multiple individuals place outgoing calls using the same caller number (typically from the company's main phone line).
-The IVR application finds the customer's phone number (ANI) and his company ID (in this account's associated number field) and collects the user's Authentication Code.
+Use ANI and This feature enables service for enterprise customers auth code when multiple individuals place outgoing calls using the same caller number (typically from the company's main phone line). , The IVR application finds the customer's phone number (ANI) and his company ID (in this account's associated number field) and collects the user's Authentication Code.
 The call is then authorized and billed to the account with an ID consisting of a company ID followed by the # sign and the authentication code, e.g. 534564#555.
 Minimum auth The minimum number of characters the code length authentication code consists of.
 By default: 4.
-Maximum auth The maximum number of characters the code length authentication code consists of.
-By default: 4.
-Manual If ANI authentication is disabled or fails for some authentication reason, users will still be able to authenticate their identities by using their PIN numbers when this option is enabled.
-Maximum login The maximum number of attempts for a user to attempts enter a card number.
+Maximum The maximum number of characters the auth code authentication code consists of.
+By default: 4. length , i Manual If ANI authentication is disabled or fails for some authentication reason, users will still be able to authenticate their identities by using their PIN numbers when this option is enabled.
+Maximum The maximum number of attempts for a user to enter login attempts a card number.
 By default: 3.
-Auto registration If the user's ANI is not found and PIN authentication is successful, the user will be prompted to register his ANI for future PINless dialing.
+Auto If the user's ANI is not found and PIN registration authentication is successful, the user will be prompted to register his ANI for future PINless dialing.
 If the user confirms, the ANI number he is calling from is added as an alias to his account.
 The next time a call is made from that phone number, it will be authenticated by the ANI and he will not be asked to enter a PIN number.
-Register When this option is enabled, the IVR will not ask for without confirmation before registering a user's ANI for confirmation future PINless dialing.
-This option is available only when the Auto registration option is selected.
+Register When this option is enabled, the IVR will not ask for ,

-Check service password
+without confirmation before registering a user's ANI for

+confirmation future PINless dialing.
+This option is available only

+001111111111111111111111111111111111111 when the Auto registration option is selected.

-Use this option to increase the security of a PIN-less dialing service or to allow end users to input their "ANI numbers" confirmed by service passwords for PIN authentication:
+Check service Use this option to increase the security of a PIN-less

+password dialing service or to allow end users to input their

+password "ANI numbers" confirmed by service passwords for

+PIN authentication:

-None
+• None

-- For ANI authentication The IVR application will never prompt the user for their service password after successful authentication by ANI. - o For PIN authentication It will be successful only if the user's account doesn't have a service password specified.
-This is a common use case for prepaid card services.
+o For ANI authentication - The IVR

+application will never prompt the user

+for their service password after

+successful authentication by ANI.

+o For PIN authentication - It will be

+successful only if the user's account

+doesn't have a service password

+specified.
+This is a common use case

+for prepaid card services.

-Always
+A Always

-- For ANI authentication The IVR application will always prompt the user for their service password. - For PIN authentication The IVR application will prompt the user for their service password as long as the password is defined.
+• Always • For ANI authentication - The IVR

+application will always prompt the

+user for their service password.

+application will prompt the user for

+their service password as long as the password is defined.

-• Only PIN
+Only PIN

-- For ANI authentication The IVR application will never prompt the user for their service password.
-This is a common use case for ANI services. - For PIN authentication The IVR application will prompt the user for their service password as long as the password is defined.
+o For ANI authentication - The IVR

+application will never prompt the user

+for their service password.
+This is a

+common use case for ANI services.

+o For PIN authentication - The IVR

+application will prompt the user for

+their service password as long as the

+password is defined.

+a Only ANI

-Only ANI
+Only ANI For ANI authorization.
+The IVP

-- For ANI authentication The IVR application will always prompt the user for their service password. - For PIN authentication It will be successful only if the user's account doesn't have any service password defined.
-This is a common use case for PIN services.
+o For ANI authentication - The IVR

+application will always prompt the

+user for their service password.

+o For PIN authentication - It will be

+successful only if the user's account

+doesn't have any service password

+defined.
+This is a common use case

+for PIN services.